Ashley Pharoah: Early life

-Pharoah [sic] attended Queen Elizabeth's Hospital, an independent school in Bristol.
+Born in Southampton in 1959 but soon moved to Nailsea in North Somerset.
+Attended Queen Elizabeth's Hospital School in Bristol where his classmates included the actor Hugo Weaving and the football commentator Jonathan Pearce.
+Studied English at the University of Sussex and screenwriting at the National Film and Television School, where his graduation film was nominated for a BAFTA.
+Played rugby for Wimbledon RFC.

 Career

+Whilst still at the National Film & Television School, Pharoah co-wrote the film "White Elephant", which was directed by Werner Grusch and starred Peter Firth.
+It was shot in Ghana.

 Pharoah [sic] began his television writing career on the BBC soap opera EastEnders in 1991, on which he worked for four years and where he met co-writer Matthew Graham.
 He went on in 1994–1995 to contribute five episodes to the popular BBC One drama series Casualty and four episodes to Silent Witness (1996).

 For ITV he created the long-running series Where the Heart Is, for which he wrote episodes from 1997 to 2000, and created the BBC One TV programme Down to Earth in 2001.
 Among other work in the early 2000s he scripted an adaptation of Tom Brown's Schooldays, starring Stephen Fry, for ITV in 2005.

 Meanwhile, Pharoah [sic], Matthew Graham and veteran Eastenders writer Tony Jordan spent years co-creating Life on Mars, which was first shown in 2006, and Pharoah [sic] contributed episodes to both series of the show.
 Other work around this time included creating the series Wild at Heart (2006–2012) for Company Pictures and adapting Under the Greenwood Tree for Ecosse Films.

 In 2006, he formed Monastic Productions with Matthew Graham.
 Monastic Productions is involved in the Life on Mars spin-off Ashes to Ashes and co-produced Bonekickers, a six-part drama series about archaeology, set in Bath, Somerset.
 Both series are productions for BBC One.
 He has won two International Emmys for Life on Mars, a series which was remade for ABC in America, starring Harvey Keitel.

 In 2010, Pharoah [sic] adapted Case Histories, the novel by Kate Atkinson, for the BBC.
 It stars Jason Isaacs and was a co-production between Monastic Productions and Ruby Television.
 Other work around this time include "Eternal Law" for ITV and an adaptation of Moonfleet for Sky, starring Ray Winstone.
 His series The Living and the Dead, starring Colin Morgan, was screened on BBC1 in the summer of 2016.

 Pharaoh was co-creator, writer and executive producer on an adaptation of Jules Verne's Around the World in 80 Days, which starred David Tennant and was screened around the world in 2021.

 In 2025, Pharaoh wrote his first work for the stage, Exe Men, the story of the rise of Exeter Chiefs and their European success, based on Rob Kitson's book of the same name.
 The play premiered at Exeter's Northcott Theatre and received four stars out of five from The Guardians Mark Lawson.